jm289765/highlights-to-obsidian/README.md

 If you don't want your first time sending new highlights to Obsidian to send all highlights, update the last send time in the config.

+In the formatting config menu, the 'title' is the title of the note that a highlight will be sent to.
+The 'body' is the text that will be sent to that note for each highlight.
+The 'header' will be sent to each note exactly once when you send highlights.

 Sometimes, if you send highlights while your obsidian vault is closed, not all highlights will be sent.
 If this happens, you can use the "Resend Previously Sent Highlights" function.

 You can set keyboard shortcuts in Preferences -> Shortcuts -> H2O.
 Some available keyboard shortcuts include CTRL+S, CTRL+E, CTRL+G, CTRL+H, CTRL+J, and CTRL+K.